fkie-cad/Logprep/README.md

 }
 ```

-Optionally, a timeout can be set for loading rules by setting `rule_load_timeout` in the rule
+Optionally, a timeout in seconds can be set for loading rules by setting `rule_load_timeout` in the rule
 tree configuration.
-This is set to 10.0 seconds per rule by default.
+This is set to 10 seconds per rule by default.
 A warning will be printed if a rule has not been loaded.

 ```json